fltk/fltk/README.bundled-libs.txt

   We use our own build files, hence a few files MUST NOT be upgraded when the library source files are upgraded.
 We strive to keep changes to the library source files as small as possible.
 Patching library code to work with FLTK should be a rare exception.
+Symbol prefixing with prefix 'fltk_' is one such exception to the rule.

   If patches are necessary all changes in the library files should be marked with "FLTK" in a comment so a developer who upgrades the library later is aware of changes in the source code for FLTK.
+Look for 'FLTK' and/or 'fltk_' to find the differences.

   Additional comments should be added to show the rationale, i.e. why a particular change was necessary.
-If applicable, add a reference to a Software Trouble Report, GitHub Issue or PR like "STR 3456", "Issue #123", or "PR #234".
+If applicable, add a reference to a Software Trouble Report, GitHub Issue or Pull Request (PR) like "STR 3456", "Issue #123", or "PR #234".

 How to update the bundled libraries: